w3c/wai-fundamentals-overview/content/index.md

 [[Accessibility Principles]](/fundamentals/accessibility-principles/)
 :   A concise introduction to accessibility requirements for websites, apps, browsers, and other tools.
 It is organized similar to the WAI accessibility standards and provides a useful bridge to the standards.
 Read this page before reading the standards/guidelines.

-Digital Accessibility Courses 1
-:   Links to:
-    -   [[Digital Accessibility Foundations &mdash; Free Online Course]](/fundamentals/foundations-course/) - Introduces a self-paced course from W3C WAI for developers, designers, ux, writers, managers, advocates. **Designed for technical and non-technical learners**, including students, instructors, professionals, and people with disabilities.
-Course is free with optional certificate.
-    -   [[Course List of Digital Accessibility Education, Training, and Certification]](/courses/list/) - Lists courses from different providers.

 Digital Accessibility Courses 2
 :   -   [[Digital Accessibility Foundations &mdash; Free Online Course]](/fundamentals/foundations-course/) - Introduces a self-paced course from W3C WAI for developers, designers, ux, writers, managers, advocates. **Designed for technical and non-technical learners**, including students, instructors, professionals, and people with disabilities.
 Course is free with optional certificate.
     -   [[Course List of Digital Accessibility Education, Training, and Certification]](/courses/list/) - Lists courses from different providers.

-Digital Accessibility Courses 3
-    -   [[Digital Accessibility Foundations &mdash; Free Online Course]](/fundamentals/foundations-course/) - Introduces a self-paced course from W3C WAI for developers, designers, ux, writers, managers, advocates. **Designed for technical and non-technical learners**, including students, instructors, professionals, and people with disabilities.
-Course is free with optional certificate.
-    -   [[Course List of Digital Accessibility Education, Training, and Certification]](/courses/list/) - Lists courses from different providers.

-Related pages:
-* [Get Resources for ...](https://www.w3.org/WAI/roles/) links to resources for designers, developers, testers, managers, and more.
+Related page: [Get Resources for ...](https://www.w3.org/WAI/roles/) links to resources for designers, developers, testers, managers, and more.
-* [[Cognitive Accessibility at W3C]](/cognitive/) introduces existing guidelines and additional work on accessibility for people with cognitive and learning disabilities.

 {% include image.html src="banner-with-blur.png" alt="" %}